 Escape Room is a part of the Underlined Paperbacks collection.

-There's no getting away from this unputdownable paperback thriller about teens being held captive in an escape room where the stakes are all too real.
-Perfect for summer reading!
+There's no getting away from this unputdownable thriller about teens being held captive in an escape room where the stakes are all too real.
+Perfect for spooky season!

 All they need to do is get out.